🔄

 The hardware is the finishing touch that completes the look of your casement windows.
 The handles, locks, and cranks are details that can make a big impact on the overall style.
 You can select hardware that feels modern and minimalist or opt for something more traditional and ornate.
 Finishes like matte black, satin nickel, or aged brass can either blend in with the frame or create a striking contrast.
 Think of the hardware as the jewelry for your windows—it’s a small detail that adds a significant amount of character and functionality to the final design.

-Exploring Different Layouts
+Exploring Grid Patterns and Layouts

 Steel casement windows offer incredible flexibility in how they are configured.
 You can install a single, elegant window to frame a view or group them in pairs or triplets for a dramatic effect.
 They can also be combined with fixed panes to create expansive walls of glass.
 For a more traditional or industrial feel, you can add muntins to create a grid pattern.
 Because they provide excellent airflow, they are a perfect fit for spaces like kitchens and bathrooms.
 The layout you choose can transform a room, making it feel more open, airy, and connected to the outdoors.